GrabiDev/NarratedBy/README.md

 The app compiles as is on macOS Monterey (and probably Ventura too, not tested) and iOS 16.

 The app provides the same functionality across platforms.
-History of inferences persist app shutdowns.
+History of inferences persists app shutdowns.

 Internet connection is required at all times.
 Links to inferences are saved on the device, but the audio files are read from FakeYou storage.